Portrait of the Academy

 New challenges

-Since the founding of the first German academy of sciences more than 300 years ago, the role of academies in the scientific system has undergone continuous change.
-With the assumption of additional responsibilities, the Academy of the State of Baden-Württemberg is facing new challenges.
+Since the founding of the first German Academy of Sciences and Humanities more than 300 years Academy of Sciences and Humanities , the role of academies within the scientific community has been constantly evolving.
+As it takes on new responsibilities, the Academy of the State of Baden-Württemberg is facing new challenges.

 • The Heidelberg Academy intensifies its dialogue with the public by selecting specific sessions and organizing lectures followed by discussions.